-OUR ABILITY TO CONSUMMATE THE IFC ACQUISITION IS SUBJECT TO THE SATISFACTION OF A NUMBER OF CONDITIONS, AND IT IS POSSIBLE THAT WE WILL BE UNABLE TO CONSUMMATE THE IFC ACQUISITION.
+OUR ABILITY TO CONSUMMATE THE IFC ACQUISITION IS SUBJECT TO THE SATISFACTION OF A NUMBER OF CONDITIONS AND THE RECEIPT OF CERTAIN CONSENTS, AND IT IS POSSIBLE THAT WE WILL BE UNABLE TO CONSUMMATE THE IFC ACQUISITION.

 The IFC Acquisition is subject to the satisfaction or waiver of a number of closing conditions, including, among other things, the receipt of governmental and third-party consents, the absence of any material adverse change with respect to IFC and the absence of breaches of the representations, warranties and covenants of each of Flowserve and Invensys set forth in the Purchase and Sale Agreement.
 See "Description of the IFC Purchase and Sale Agreement".
-We cannot assure you that all of the closing conditions to the IFC Acquisition will be satisfied or waived and that we will consummate the IFC Acquisition.
+In addition, the amendment of the terms of our existing senior credit facilities to provide for the financing for the IFC Acquisition as described under "Summary -- Financing for the IFC Acquisition" will require the consent of lenders under our existing senior credit facilities representing a majority of the outstanding loans and commitments under the facilities.
+We cannot assure you that all of the closing conditions to the IFC Acquisition will be satisfied or waived or that we will be successful in obtaining the required consents from lenders under our existing credit facilities.
+Accordingly, we cannot assure you that we will consummate the IFC Acquisition.
 In the event that the IFC Acquisition is not consummated, we will be unable to realize the anticipated strategic benefits from the IFC Acquisition described in this prospectus supplement.
 In such an event, we will be required by the terms of our existing senior credit facilities to use the proceeds from this offering to repay outstanding indebtedness under those facilities.
 As a result, holders of our common stock would likely realize an immediate dilution in pro forma earnings per share following the completion of this offering.